stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/52_transactional_setting.md

  3. Set B attribute on the Model
  4. Views are notified of B change

 During step 2, listeners will be notified of the change and sync against a Model where only one of the attributes has been changed.
-Depending on the specific details of your Model and Views, this state may be inconsistent or not representable by your Views.
+Depending on the specific details of your Model and Views, this state may be inconsistent or not representable by the Views.

-What is needed is to perform notification of the changes only when all set operations have been performed,
+What is needed is to perform notification of the changes only when all set operations have been performed.

     Set A